OpenCPN/ocpn-download/README.md

 to deploy the application under a sub-uri if the package.json homepage matches it.

+## Technical

+The application is a single-page javascript webpage built using React and Node.js

 ## License
 Copyright (c) Alec Leamas 2020
 This program is free software; you can redistribute it and/or modify